mergesort/Bodega/Sources/Bodega/Documentation.docc/Articles/Fundamentals/Using StorageEngines.md

 ``SQLiteStorageEngine`` is the default because it is significantly faster than ``DiskStorageEngine``.
 As much as ``DiskStorageEngine`` was optimized, file system operations like writing and removing files have a relatively high cost per operation.
 SQLite on the other hand [has been shown](https://www.sqlite.org/fasterthanfs.html) to be significantly faster than files for storing data.

 The simplest way to get started with ``SQLiteStorageEngine`` is to use one of the defaults, `SQLiteStorageEngine.default`, or `SQLiteStorageEngine.default(appendingPath:)`.
 This will create an ``SQLiteStorageEngine`` in a platform-specific default storage directory, equivalent to `SQLiteStorageEngine(directory: .defaultStorageDirectory(appendingPath: "Your Path"))`.

-## Which Should You Choose?

-The answer should almost always be ``SQLiteStorageEngine``.
-The reason why is simple, it's significantly faster.
-If your app is storing any meaningful amount of objects then a ``DiskStorageEngine``-backed ``ObjectStorage`` will end up feeling a bit slow.
-But if you're not worried about performance and would prefer the ability to inspect the output without an SQLite editor, then using ``DiskStorageEngine`` is a reasonable choice.

-If your app already has a persistence layer it may make sense to build your own ``StorageEngine``.
-If you'd like to explore that option you can read through the <doc:Building-A-StorageEngine> tutorial, or use ``DiskStorageEngine`` and ``SQLiteStorageEngine`` as references.

 ## Topics